 Up, up and away: Flying-cars vision soars in Dubai

 As Travelers United has predicted, the world of unmanned aerial vehicles is growing more quickly than US government officials’ flying-cars vision; that is, if there is any future planning going on at the FAA.
-The proposed Travelers United “Future of Unmanned Aviation Committee” has already been considered for the FAA funding bill and is under consideration again with Congress.

 City planners at the World Bank are already discussing these issues with Travelers United staff.
-The development of a new autonomous transportation system sandwiched between the manned aviation network controlled by air traffic controllers and the surface transportation system, is in full swing.
+The development of a new autonomous transportation system sandwiched between the manned aviation network controlled by air traffic controllers and the surface transportation system is in full swing.
 Only the US has no plans to participate with any flying-car vision.

 So far, the woeful Federal Aviation Administration (FAA) has all but ignored the future technology coming online for an unmanned aviation world.
-Making rules for operation aviation systems is necessary for the testing phase; however, the US needs to look further into the future to make infrastructure changes and develop a new regulatory system for this new technology.
+Making rules for operating aviation systems is necessary for the testing phase; however, the US needs to look further into the future to make infrastructure changes and develop a new regulatory system for this new technology.